HughCutting

 About Hugh

-A committed recitalist, he has premiered works by Alex Ho, Piers Connor Kennedy, Elena Langer, Anna Semple and Tara Viscardi.
+A passionate champion of new music, Hugh has premiered works by Alex Ho, Piers Connor Kennedy, Elena Langer, Anna Semple, and Tara Viscardi.
+His debut album REFOUND with pianist Audrey Hyland is released on Linn Records in October 2025.

 Hugh is based in London